Mostlylost/Moi3dScripts/README.md

 Thank to the blender Devs for correcting the build errors.
 August 2022.

-Cycles 3.3 Is Compiled with optix for compiled with sm_75;sm_86;compute_75 only.

-Cycles 3.3 extended is with optix and sm_35 and up.
+Cycles 3.3 extended is built with optix and sm_35 and up.